Holomorphic curves in exploded manifolds: regularity: Some norms on sections of vectorbundles

-It follows from the types of transition functions allowed for allowable collections of coordinate charts that $\tilde \Delta_{\mathcal S} \nu$ is well defined on $\bigcup_{i}U_{\alpha,i}$ and smooth if $\nu$ is smooth.
-We can now state a version of Lemma \ref{equivalent norm} which is global in the fiber.
+It follows from the types of transition functions allowed for allowable collections of coordinate charts that $\tilde \Delta_{\mathcal S} \nu$ is well defined on $\bigcup_{i}U_{\alpha,i}$ and smooth or $\C\infty1$ if $\nu$ is.
+We can now state a fiberwise-global version of Lemma \ref{equivalent norm}.